MPsych (Clinical), BPsychSc (Hons), BScPsych, MAPS

-In addition to supporting children and parents who have reached their parenting capacity, Senali also treats clients of all ages and has a genuine consideration for men’s mental health.
-Her level of expertise is evident in the broad range of presentations she treats: behavioural concerns in children, adolescent challenges, parenting strategies, generalised anxiety, depression, mood disorders, sleep issues, parenting stress and adjustment, men’s issues, social anxiety, perfectionism, self-harm, self-esteem, PTSD and Trauma.
+In addition to supporting children and parents who have reached their parenting capacity, Senali also treats clients of all ages and has a genuine consideration for men’s mental health and complex childhood trauma.
+Her level of expertise is evident in the broad range of presentations she treats: behavioural concerns in children, adolescent challenges, parenting support & strategies, generalised anxiety, depression, mood disorders, sleep issues, parenting stress and adjustment, men’s issues, social anxiety, perfectionism, self-esteem, PTSD and Complex Childhood Trauma.

 Senali’s accomplishments include developing and executing a social skills group for adolescent girls with Autism Spectrum Disorder.
 The group engaged in age appropriate games and were provided opportunities to understand and practice interpersonal skills.
 Senali enlightened both the teenagers and their parents, providing them with a wealth of knowledge, optimistic outcomes and new friendships.
 Senali has years of research around supporting parents and children with additional needs, specifically conducting research into the experiences of caregiver burden, parental self-efficacy and barriers to service access.
 Her evaluation of an intervention program for children with intellectual disabilities to determine its efficacy in reaching treatment goals was crucial.
 Her research has provided insights into how intervention should be adapted, so it is feasible for parents to implement.

 Senali is a lover of food.
 She enjoys watching food programs, cooking classes, experimenting in the kitchen and of course, eating the yummy food she cooks.